oersted/projects/README.md

 * Visual organization with clusters by topic and reference edges.
 * One of the main axis should be time, the year of publication is very relevant.

+Could use this as a base: https://github.com/TobLoef/text2mindmap It would be enough to add hierarchy (a node links to another graph, zoom) and proper markdown support.

 ## Something with Scala

 I've wanted to learn Scala for a while.
 I've read the documentation, but I forget about it, so I need a self contained project that motivates me to use Scala and dig deeper.
 I don't know what I will make, but making a DNS server keeps popping into my mind for some reason.